 “Okay, yes, part of me does just want to see you get into the cart.”
 Shiro admitted, a small smile working its way onto his face.

 “I hate you both.”
-Keith reached up towards Shiro, waiting for the bigger man to help him up onto his feet before reluctantly climbing into the cart.
-He brought his knees to his chest and rested his head onto them as he felt the cart begin to move once more.
+Keith reached up towards Shiro, waiting for the bigger man to help him up onto his feet.
+Shiro hoisted Keith up, gently guiding the other man to reluctantly find a seat in the cart.
+Keith brought his knees to his chest and rested his head onto them as he felt the cart begin to move once more.

 Lance moved the objects in the cart onto the built-in kiddie seat and hopped back onto the end as Shiro continued to steer them through the store.
 “Okay, so next we just need some eggs, and then you wanted boxed mac and cheese, right?”